 On p.86 change l.2-7:

-The Ranging Slot Duration field encodes the ranging slot duration (defined in 10.32.2).
+The Ranging Slot Duration field encodes the value of macMmsRangingSlotDuration.
 The ranging slot duration in RSTU is given by: (Ranging Slot Duration field value + 1) × 300.

-The Ranging Round Duration field encodes the ranging round duration (defined in 10.32.2) in units of ranging slots in the range 1 to 255.
+The Ranging Round Duration field encodes the value of macMmsRangingRoundDuration in units of ranging slots in the range 1 to 255.
 The value of zero is reserved.

-The Ranging Block Duration field encodes the ranging block duration (defined in 10.32.2) in units of ranging rounds in the range of 1 to 255.
+The Ranging Block Duration field encodes the value of macMmsRangingBlockDuration in units of ranging rounds in the range of 1 to 255.
 The value of zero is reserved.